Crisp-tender baked butternut squash fries are a wonderful low-carb side dish alternative to sweet potato fries with the same great taste!

 These vegan, paleo-friendly Baked Butternut Squash Fries are the real deal!
 It’s an easy recipe you’ll instantly want to make and instantly love.
 They are perfectly baked and you need just a handful of ingredients to make this yummy vegetable side dish.

 It’s time to upgrade your fries!
-These make a great healthy side dish for burgers or grilled chicken and they’re super easy to make.
+These make a great healthy side dish for black bean burgers or grilled chicken and they’re super easy to make.
 You can eat these alone, dip them in ketchup, garlic aioli, or whatever you’d like!
 I had some rosemary garlic vegan mayo that I paired with it.

 Ingredients to make these paleo friendly fries